 Who is Jesus?

-At the heart of the faith of the Church of Scotland is the love and following of our Lord God through his son, Jesus Christ.
-But who is the real Jesus?
+At the heart of the Church of Scotland is our love and dedication to following our Lord God through his son, Jesus Christ.
+But who is Jesus?

 The Bible and Jesus